Sharing Soil Observation Data using tabular formats

 Introduction

-Soil observation data is often shared in tabular formats, such as Excel, Access, CSV, Sqlite, ESRI Shapefile.
+Soil observation data is often maintained and shared in tabular formats, such as Excel, Access, CSV, Sqlite, ESRI Shapefile.
 This document provides a strategy on how to increase the interoperability of tabular datasets.

 Which phenomena are observed, using which procedure, in which unit?
 These aspects are often explained in a related report or readme.txt document.
 Unfortunately this information can not easily be read by machines.
-To increase findability and interoperability of tabular datasets this document provides a strategy on how to encode this information using a standardised approach.
+To increase findability and interoperability of tabular datasets this document provides strategies on how to encode this extra information using standardised approaches.
 The document also provides more generic information about capturing data in tabular formats.

 Excel as a dataformat